The Education Committee works to combat the negative effects of privatization on our neighborhood schools. We work to:

 In 2016, Network 49 collected over 2,600 signatures in favor of a charter school freeze referendum.
 The referendum received over 11,000 votes, with more than 62% in favor of a freeze on further expansion of charter schools in the 49th Ward.

-Learn more about the work of the Education Committee by contacting Betsy Vandercook, committee co-chair.
+Learn more about the work of the Education Committee by contacting co-chairs Betsy Vandercook or Christine Johnson.